sflems/led-board-manager/README.md

 ###### Finally we'll fire up the devserver from Django to test out our install:

-To start the server, enter `python3 manage.py runserver 0:9002` in your console from the directory that you installed the app in.
+To start the server, enter `python3 manage.py runserver 0:9002 --noreload` in your console from the directory that you installed the app in.
 You can also run `./autorun.sh` from the same location.

 This command, and the default configuration, start the server on `0.0.0.0` and port `9002` making it available to any connected devices on your local network.
-Alternatively, you can run the server on a different port, e.g. `0:8000`, `0:PORT`, or available to _just_ the `localhost` machine by running `python3 manage.py runserver`.
+Alternatively, you can run the server on a different port, e.g. `0:8000`, `0:PORT`, or available to _just_ the `localhost` machine by running `python3 manage.py runserver --noreload`.

 __Note__: *This feature is for local/development use only.
 It should not be served over a public connection or used in a production environment.
 If you wish to view the scoreboard WebGUI remotely, you can do so securely by accessing your local network using a VPN service.*